-As discussed in \S~\ref{ss:incorrectness-semantics}, incorrectness logic can be recovered by relying on the interpretation monoid $(\pow{\Sigma}, \supseteq, \cup, \pow{\Sigma})$.
+\begin{instance}[Incorrectness Logic] As discussed in \S~\ref{ss:incorrectness-semantics}, incorrectness logic can be recovered by relying on the interpretation monoid $(\pow{\Sigma}, \supseteq, \cup, \pow{\Sigma})$.
 In this setting, the full semantics coincides with the basis one, i.e., $\sem{\r} = \bsem{\r}$.
 Consequently, the additive extension is trivial, rendering the (join) rule redundant in the proof system.

-While relative completeness already guarantees that the $\SHA$ proof system matches the expressive power of incorrectness logic, we briefly sketch how the key rules from~\cite{OHearn20} (referred to here using \textsc{Small Caps}) are recovered in $\SHA$.
+While relative completeness already guarantees that the $\SHA$ proof system matches the expressive power of incorrectness logic, one can show that most rules from~\cite{OHearn20} (referred to here using \textsc{Small Caps}) are can be recovered in $\SHA$.
 First, a crucial general observation is that for any program $\r$ and precondition $h$, the trivial triple $\vdash \as{h} \ \r \ \as{\top}$ can always be derived in $\SHA$ by following the inductive structure of $\r$ using the rules (basic), (seq), (choice), and (iter).
 In the reversed lattice $(\pow{\Sigma}, \supseteq)$, the top element $\top$ is the empty set $\varnothing$.
 Thus, this structural derivation corresponds exactly to the \textsc{Empty-Under-Approximate} rule---written in incorrectness logic as $[h] \ \r \ [\varnothing]$---which states that the vacuous under-approximation is always valid.
-Using this property, we can recover the other rules.
+Using this property, we can recover the other rules

 \textsc{Choice}: This rule is recovered by applying the $\SHA$ rule (choice) and using the trivial approximation for the unchosen branch.
 For example, to derive $[h] \ \r_1 + \r_2 \ [k]$ from $[h] \ \r_1 \ [k]$, we use the premise $\vdash \as{h} \ \r_1 \as{k}$ alongside the trivial premise $\vdash \as{h} \ \r_2 \as{\top}$.
 Since the monoid operation is $\cup$ and $\top = \varnothing$, the conclusion yields $k \cup \varnothing = k$.